 Namely, this command shows the current weather in the streamer’s location.

 This is one more command that can be used to improve and enrich the relationship between a streamer and his viewers and we would describe it as the most interesting one.
+It’s the rock paper scissors command.

 The current database contains 150 fun facts.